Cape Painting and Carpentry, Inc.

 We carried the new kitchen roof line all the way across the west side over the deck to provide a six foot space on the deck that is always shaded and protected from rain.
 The homeowners wanted the ramp, rather than stairs, from the deck to the front yard: easy access for large furniture, and trash removal via wheelbarrow.
 Much to the homeowners surprise, the house is visually interesting from all four sides.

 The new shingles all around was an additional bit of work.
 The new windows and the added second floor meant that there would be shingling around the entire house.
 The old shingles were as old as the house, and although in reasonable shape for a few more years, it made sense to do the whole thing at once.
 Additionally, this allowed us to remove the painted trim, replacing it with shingles on the corners and with red cedar at the eaves.
 No more trim painting.
 Maintenance costs will be lower.
-New sheathing increased heating efficiency.

 The Process